SergiiGlad/golang/README.md

 #### Purpose

-The main purpose increase productivity and improve people agility.
+The main purposes: increase productivity and improve people agility.
 The purpose for messaging is to be able to communicate to other people anywhere around the world easily.
-This allows you to send information through posting without having to wait , the software sends the messages to and from your computer quickly.
+This allows you to send information through posting without having to wait, the software sends the messages to and from your computer quickly.

-### Overall Derscription
+### Overall Description

 #### Product function
 App client is a messaging agent that allows users to get connected